Yes, North Carolina hemp is a thing.

 Ward and Smith is a proud member of the North Carolina Industrial Hemp Association.

-North Carolina industrial hemp market participants, whether new entrants or established operations, would be wise to confer with informed attorneys to navigate this uncertain legal landscape in order to reduce and plan for risk while maximizing opportunity.
+North Carolina hemp market participants, whether new entrants or established operations, would be wise to confer with informed attorneys to navigate this new legal landscape in order to reduce and plan for risk while maximizing opportunity.